ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 We make use of ROS messages already available in a mint ROS distribution as well as custom ones, made to work with the KUKA arm (*iiwa_msgs*).
 A user is then able to manipulate the messages received from the robot and to send new ones as commands to it, simply within C++ or python code, taking leverage of all the ROS functionalities.

+### Note on computers
-In this wiki, we will refer as **ROSCORE** side for the additional machine equipped with ROS and **SUNRISE** side for anything included in robot cabinet.
+In this wiki, we will potentially deal with 3 computers.
+The first is the **Workbench** PC.
+It is used to load settings on the KUKA.
+It has a version Sunrise Workbench that is compabitle with your robot's firmware installed, and is running a Windows OS.The second computer is the **ROSCORE** computer.
+This will refer to the additional machine equipped with ROS.
+This is the computer (or partition) containing your ROS workspace.
+Finally there is the **CABINET** PC that is used to refer to anything included in robot cabinet.

 ## **Setup Guide**